Christoph Probst: Legacy

+The square in front of Innsbruck University bears his name and is called Christoph-Probst-Platz.

-His grave is to be found in the graveyard "Am Perlacher Forst", which is adjacent to the place of his execution.
+His grave is in the graveyard "Am Perlacher Forst", which is adjacent to the place of his execution.
+His mother Katharina Kleeblatt lies next to him.

 On 3 November 1999, Christoph Probst was included in a semi-official commemorative book published by the German Catholic bishops.

 For his 100th birthday in 2019, the barracks of the Joint Medical Service of the Bundeswehr, north of Munich were named after him.

-In Germany, there are currently a total of 8 schools and residences named after him.
+Several streets and institutions in Germany are named after Christoph Probst.
+Among the most notable: